-The RP tree is constructed by making additions to the MARS message exchange protocol, which is described in [Armitage, 1997].

-Sender RP Request: When a RP has hosts downstream who want to send to group G, the RP sends a request message to the MARS for the list of group members.
-If the MARS database has a non-empty entry of RPs subscribed to

-G, the MARS adds the requesting RP to the entry, and returns the details of the entry to the requesting RP in a reply message.
+Additions are made to the MARS message exchange protocol, described in [Armitage, 1997], to set up the RP tree.
+Sender RP Request: When a RP has hosts downstream who wants to send to group G, the RP sends a request message to the MARS for the list of group members.
+If the MARS database has a non-empty entry of RPs subscribed to G, the MARS adds the requesting RP to the entry, and returns the details of the entry to the requesting RP in a reply message.
 The reply message is broadcast to all RPs in G present in the MARS entry at that time.
 The message has the IP address and public key of each valid RP, and the address of the RP Tree root.
 If MARS has no entry for G (i.e., the requesting RP is the first to join G at the MARS), then MARS creates a new entry for G, adds the requesting RP ATM address to the entry, and sends a negative acknowledgment in reply.

 Receiver RP Join: When a RP has hosts in its local subnetwork requesting to join a group G as receivers, the RP sends a join request to the MARS.
-The MARS adds the joining RP's address, public key to the database entry at MARS for group G. If the entry does not exist, then a new entry is created.
-Subsequently the MARS broadcasts the list of RP group members in a regular membership update message to all the RPs subscribed to G. The public key of the RPs are needed to bootstrap the RP Tree, since we do not assume that the different RPs have secure associations between one another established previously.
-Once the multicast tree and RP key tree state is created in local memory, for subsequent join or send requests from downstream nodes, an RP does not send MARS requests.
+The MARS adds the joining RP's IP address, public key to the database entry at MARS for group G. If the entry does not exist, then a new entry is created.
+Subsequently the MARS broadcasts the list of RP group members in a regular membership update message to all the sender RPs subscribed to G. Once the multicast tree and RP key tree state is created in local memory, for subsequent join or send requests from downstream nodes, an RP does not send MARS requests.

 Selection of the RP Tree Root: The root of the RP tree is selected to be the sender RP that is the earliest to join the group amongst the sender RPs in the MARS database entry.
 The selection is done by the MARS based on the join time in the requests it receives.
 The address and public key information of the root RP becomes known to all the group RPs from the MARS message they receive.
 In case the root RP leaves the group, the MARS checks the joining times of the remaining sender RPs, selects the earliest-to-join, and broadcasts a new message to the group.
-The RPs update their local group security information upon receiving the MARS message.